Generic Name: infliximab (in FLIX ih mab)

 delayed allergic reaction (up to 12 days after receiving infliximab)--fever, sore throat, trouble swallowing, headache, joint or muscle pain, skin rash, or swelling in your face or hands;

-liver problems--nausea, upper stomach pain, tiredness, joint pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+liver problems--upper stomach pain, tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

 lupus-like syndrome--joint pain or swelling, chest discomfort, feeling short of breath, skin rash on your cheeks or arms (worsens in sunlight);